 This coverage helps injured drivers and passengers recover lost wages after an accident.
 It can typically help an injured accident victim recover up to 80 percent of his or her lost earnings, and it can help cover any special medical-related assistance needed to continue working.
 Income loss coverage has a limit of up to $2,500 per month and $50,000 per incident.

 The costs of a funeral can be staggering.
-FPB funeral coverage can help by paying up to $2,500 toward any funeral fees if a covered Pennsylvania driver (or anyone in his or her household) dies from car-accident-related injuries.
+FPB funeral coverage can help by paying up to $2,500 toward any funeral fees if a covered Pennsylvania driver (or any of their passengers or other drivers on the policy) dies from car-accident-related injuries.

-If a policyholder or relative living in the policyholder's house dies of accident-related injuries, accidental death coverage can provide an agreed-upon sum to the beneficiary.
+If a policyholder, passenger, or other driver on the policy dies of accident-related injuries, accidental death coverage can provide an agreed-upon sum to the beneficiary.

 Pennsylvania residents wishing to get coverage for the above without buying them separately might find that this option makes sense.
 A typical FPB combination package includes coverage for medical benefits, income loss, accidental death, and funerals.
 You can choose a limit of either $177,500 or $277,500.
 The accidental death and funeral benefit coverages are subject to limits of $25,000 and $2,500, respectively.